 The Bachelor of Science in Cybersecurity is designed to educate future professionals who can design, implement, secure, and govern resilient computing systems in an increasingly interconnected and threat-intensive digital environment.
 The program prepares graduates with strong foundations in computer science, mathematics, and engineering principles, combined with advanced, practice-oriented cybersecurity competencies spanning systems security, data and information security, network security, digital forensics, and AI-enabled security solutions.

-The program mirrors academically equivalent coursework from Arizona State University’s Bachelor of Science in Computer Science with a Cybersecurity focus and closely aligned cybersecurity offerings within ASU’s Ira A. Fulton Schools of Engineering.
+The program mirrors academically equivalent coursework from the BS in Computer Science with a Cybersecurity focus and closely aligned cybersecurity offerings within the Ira A. Fulton Schools of Engineering at Arizona State University (ASU).

 1. Programming foundations